 The cardinal rule of building is to complete the job right the first time.
 In other words, achieve First Time Quality.

-But builders actually spend a great deal of time, resources and money achieving 2nd Time Quality.
-That means the contractor has to return to the project to finish the job or fix an error.
+But builders spend a great deal of time, resources and money achieving 2nd Time Quality.
+That means the contractor must return to the project to finish the job or fix an error.